xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

    **Do not miss any steps, or you will be welcomed by Code 43 (Driver load failure).**

 5. Start the VM and wait a while.
 Windows will automatically install NVIDIA drivers.
-   - If Device Manager shows the dGPU with an exclamation sign and code 43, or driver load failure, you need to check if you've missed any steps, and if you've configured everything correctly.
+   - If Device Manager shows the dGPU with an exclamation sign and code 43 or driver load failure, you need to check if you've missed any steps and if you've configured everything correctly.
      - Switch Device Manager to `Device by Connection`, and verify that dGPU is at Bus 1, Slot 0, Function 0.
 The parent PCIe port to the dGPU should be at Bus 0, Slot 1, Function 0.
      - Yes, that's how harsh NVIDIA drivers' checks are.
      - If they don't match, you need to reallocate PCIe addresses with the method above.
    - If the OS didn't automatically install the NVIDIA driver, and your manually downloaded driver installer also shows that the system is incompatible, or the GPU cannot be found, you need to check if the hardware ID matches what's found on the host.
-   - Even if dGPU is working correctly, you still won't be able to open NVIDIA Control Panel (which tells you monitors aren't found), this is normal.
+   - Even if dGPU is working correctly, you still won't be able to open NVIDIA Control Panel (which tells you monitors aren't found).
+This is normal.

 What's Next?
 ------------

-Even if you've done every step above, and got both iGPU and dGPU working in VM, this is still not very helpful to gaming:
+Even if you've done every step above and got both iGPU and dGPU working in VM, this is still not very helpful to gaming:

 - Since Windows thinks the primary monitor is connected to GVT-g virtual iGPU, the OS will let the weak iGPU handle all 3D applications.
   - If you didn't passthrough the GVT-g iGPU, then QXL will be in charge.
   - Exceptions: it is reported that some Unreal Engine games will actively detect and use the dGPU.
 - Since a MUXless Optimus dGPU isn't connected to monitors, there is no way to select dGPU as the primary GPU.
 - Since GVT-g iGPU and NVIDIA dGPU cannot form Optimus configuration, NVIDIA drivers won't move game workloads to dGPU.
-- If you only leave the dGPU in VM, although Windows will put render works on the dGPU (there's no other choices), the resolution will be limited to 640x480, and you will have to rely on remote desktop software.
+- If you only leave the dGPU in VM, although Windows will put render works on the dGPU (there were no other choices), the resolution will be limited to 640x480, and you will have to rely on remote desktop software.

-Therefore, currently Optimus GPU passthrough is more for tinkerers than for actual gamers.
+Therefore, Optimus GPU passthrough is currently more for tinkerers than actual gamers.
 If you are experienced in driver development, you may research in the following directions;

 1. Let GVT-g iGPU and NVIDIA dGPU form Optimus configuration normally
 2. Let QXL and NVIDIA dGPU form Optimus configuration